tamanna-hub67/git-demo/README.md

 # git-demo
-hello this is bhavya who came from unknown planet
+hello this is bhavya who is attending the practice session